Two-Day Training on 16th and 17th May, 10am-4pm.

 Sunday with Lewis McNeill: soil science; soil texture; soil food webs; soil structure; boosting soil biodiversity.

 This course is part of a weekend training series including “Orchard Foundation Weekend Course” and “Orchard Survey and Design Weekend Course.”
-Participants can attend just one weekend if they choose, but those who attend two or three of the courses will be granted a discount price (subject to availability).
+Participants can attend just one weekend if they choose, but those who attend two or three of the courses will be granted a discount price.

 About the tutors

 Lewis McNeill is a project manager for the Orchard Project.
 He has worked as an environmental educator and activist for over ten years, with a particular interest in ecologically sustainable food systems.
 Lewis is currently completing his diploma in Applied Permaculture Design.